ir-nlp-csui/ID-DepTB-CSUI/README.md

-# d2d-converter
-The Head-directionality Converter for Indonesian Dependency Treebank
+# The Head-directionality Converter for Indonesian Dependency Treebank

 ## The d2d converter

+We created a simple method to swap the head-directionality of parse trees in a dependency treebank in CoNLLU format, named **headSwap**.
+In Alfina et al (2020), we apply this method to swap the head-directionality for noun phrases in Indonesian dependency treebank.

 ## The CSUI Dependency Treebank